Estimated reading time: 4 minutes

 - Phytophthora lesions start at the base of the tree and move upwards.
 Bacterial cankers appear at the top and move down the tree.

-Though Phytophthora attacks the roots, another symptom that can help identify it is dieback of branches.
+Though Phytophthora attacks the roots, another symptom that can help identify it is dieback of limbs.
 This may start at the top of the tree, or on any of the branches.

 Is there any treatment for Phytophthora?

-Phytophthora is responsible for many fruit tree deaths.
+Phytophthora is responsible for many cankers on fruit trees, and even tree deaths.
 But fear not, in many cases it’s perfectly beatable.

 Of course, the answer is in the soil!